Jerusalem Council and How its Decision was Distorted by the Church

 One law is for you of the assembly and for the stranger who sojourns with you – a law forever throughout your generations.
 As you are, so is the stranger before Yehovah.
 One Torah and one law of manner is for you and for the stranger who sojourns with you.
 (Num 15:15-16)

-This main theme, namely “As you are, so is the stranger before Yehovah“ was in the discussions and especially in the decision of the Jerusalem Council, not whether the non-native were exempted from circumcision.
+This main theme, namely “As you are, so is the stranger before Yehovah“ was in the discussions and especially in the decision of the Jerusalem Council, not whether the non-natives were exempted from circumcision.
 As we will study below, circumcision was no issue in the decision of the Jerusalem Council despite the common teaching in the Christian theology.
 Apostle Shaul (Paul) says about circumcision, speaking of Avraham:

 He received the sign of circumcision, a seal of the righteousness of the faith which he had, yet being uncircumcised (Rom 4:11).

 The father Avraham was declared righteous and years after, he received the circumcision as a seal of his righteousness of the faith.
-Circumcision was not intended to make Avraham righteous; he had be found righteous already, when YHVH made a covenant with him.
+Circumcision was not intended to make Avraham righteous; he had been found righteous already, when YHVH made a covenant with him.
 Had Avraham not been righteous before his circumcision, his circumcision could not have been a seal and could not have given confirmation to that which did not exist.
+Again, this is the main theme of the Jerusalem Council as we will see it being developed in the discussions of the Jerusalem Council: the non-natives were found righteous because of their faith in Yeshua the Messiah, and then circumcision would come as a seal of the righteousness of the faith.
+No one is any different than the father Avraham.

 The opposition in the Jerusalem Council